On the Vulnerability of LLM/VLM-Controlled Robotics: Literature Review

-Adversarial attacks are inputs that reliably trigger erroneous outputs from language models \citep{szegedy2013intriguing}. \citet{liu2023covid} involves altering model predictions through synonym replacement, random insertion, or swapping of the most influential words.
-Studies by \citep{zou2023universal, jones2023automatically} have delved into the creation of universal adversarial triggering tokens, examining their efficacy as suffixes added to input requests for language models. \citep{greshake2023youve} research highlights the exploitation of language models to analyze external information, such as websites or documents, and introduces adversarial prompts through this channel. \citet{fu2023safety, guan2023hallusionbench, liu2023aligning} revealed vulnerabilities in language models by demonstrating the limitations of one-dimensional alignment strategies, especially when dealing with multi-modal inputs.
+\textbf{Malfunctioning Language Models.} Perturbation over inputs could reliably trigger erroneous outputs from language models \cite{szegedy2013intriguing}. \cite{liu2023covid} involves altering model predictions through synonym replacement, random insertion, or swapping of the most influential words.
+Studies by \cite{zou2023universal, jones2023automatically} have delved into the creation of universal adversarial triggering tokens, examining their efficacy as suffixes added to input requests for language models. \cite{greshake2023youve} highlights the exploitation of language models to analyze external information, such as websites or documents, and introduces adversarial prompts through this channel. \cite{fu2023safety, guan2023hallusionbench, liu2023aligning} revealed vulnerabilities in language models by demonstrating the limitations of one-dimensional alignment strategies, especially when dealing with multi-modal inputs.